couchbase/query/docs/n1ql-logic.md

   down into the database.
 This could be to reduce network traffic, to leverage database hardware, and to avoid complexities and risks of managing connections, connectivity, etc.
-* We could (and might) also embed host languages in the database server to get similar logic capabilities.
+* We could (and might) also embed host languages like Javascript and Lua in the database server to get similar logic capabilities.
   However, application developers would still be left with the impedance mismatches between the query language and the host language (our host language bindings might mitigate this).
-By providing logic statements in the query language, it is very natural and convenient for application developers to combine queries and logic.
+By providing N1QL logic statements in the query language, it becomes natural and convenient for application developers to combine queries and logic.
-* These capabilities are well validated.
+* These logic-in-QL capabilities are well validated.
 All major database systems provide logic capabilities that are actively used.
 * N1QL borrows features from [The Go Programming Language](http://golang.org) and other newer programming languages.
-  These features distinguish N1QL from other procedural database languages.
+  These features distinguish N1QL from other procedural database languages, and may offer unique benefits to Couchbase users.

 ## Data types

-N1QL logic is similar to RDBMS stored procedure languages and to 3GL application programming languages such as C, Java, and Python.
+N1QL logic is similar to RDBMS stored procedure languages and to languages such as C, Java, Python, and Javascript.
 As such, N1QL has a type system.

-In N1QL logic, variables are strongly but dynamically typed.
+In N1QL, variables are strongly but dynamically typed.
 This means that variables aren't tied to specific data types, but runtime values do have specific data types.

-The N1QL runtime data types are:
+The N1QL data types are:

 * JSON value (primitive, object, or array)
 * Blob (uninterpreted and / or encoded byte sequence)